GGUF Models in the Browser: 160,000+ Models Via llama.cpp WASM

 The GGUF Explorer showcase app puts all of this together in a three-tab flow:

-- Browse -- View the curated catalog of 17 models grouped by size tier (tiny, small, medium, large), or paste any HuggingFace GGUF URL
+- Browse -- View the curated catalog of 30 models (25 language + 3 embedding + 2 reranker) grouped by size tier, or paste any HuggingFace GGUF URL

 - Inspect -- See parsed metadata (architecture, parameters, context length, quantization) and browser compatibility (estimated RAM, device RAM, storage quota, speed estimate, warnings)